Annual Report Youth Monitor 2021 Summary

 Author: Ruud van Herk (Ministry of Health, Welfare and Sport)

-How is the comparison made in the 2020 Annual Report?
-First of all, we look at the demographic development among young people, followed by developments in the use of youth assistance, and then we examine the trends in a number of social themes, including children in families on income support, school, work, crime, substance use and well-being.
-The Netherlands Youth Institute’s thematic research is about developments in special education.
-Where possible, municipalities are also compared, including an examination of the state of youth in the BES islands.
+How does the 2021 Annual Report compare scores for social indicators with use of youth assistance?
+First of all, we look at the demographic development of young people, followed by developments in the use of youth assistance, and then we examine the trends in a number of social themes, including children in families on income support, school, work, safety and substance use.
+The state of affairs of these themes may influence the well-being of young people, which is described in Chapter 10.
+The state of youth in the BES islands is described separately.

 1. Young people in the Netherlands (Chapter 2)